Follow TV Tropes

 • Friend to All Living Things: Enjoyed being in nature more than anything else, and tried to promote eco-friendly logging practices.

 • Gentle Giant: Very big and very friendly.
-However, as a key participant in the 39th Central Asian Conflict he has killed thousands of robots.
+Despite having killed thousands of robots as a key participant in the 39th Central Asian Conflict, he was deeply disturbed by his own actions and how many of his fellow robots died.

-• Humble Hero: Mont-Blanc did not want a memorial dedicated to him lest if ruin any beautiful scenery.
+• Humble Hero: Despite how beloved he was, Mont-Blanc did not want a memorial dedicated to him lest it ruin any beautiful scenery.

-• 100% Heroism Rating: To be the point where thousands volunteered to build a memorial for him after his death for no pay.
+• Loved by All: He was greatly beloved worldwide for his conservation efforts, to the point where thousands volunteered to build a memorial for him after his death for no pay.

 • Off with His Head!!: Is decapitated by Pluto.

-• Posthumous Character: Is the first of the seven strongest robots to be destroyed, before the first issue no less.
+• Posthumous Character: Is the first of the seven strongest robots to be destroyed, at the very start of the story, no less.
 All information we learn about him is through secondhand sources or flashbacks.

 • Shell-Shocked Veteran: Breaks down in tears when he realizes all the robot lives he took.